Rhinostone/gina/README.md

 Please, note that you have 2 types of environments : one for the framework, and one for your project & your bundles.

 > By default, Gina (the framework) comes with 2 environments : `dev` and `prod`.
-The default is `prod`. if you are contributing to the framework or prototyping your application or service, we advise to use the `dev` environment.
+The default is `prod`. if you are contributing to the framework or prototyping your application or service, we advise using the `dev` environment.
 > ```tty
 > gina framework:set --env=dev
 > ```